snh-roy/recipe-book-api/README.md

 pytest --cov=. --cov-report=html
 ```

-All 16 tests should pass ✅
+All 16 tests should pass.

 ## Database Schema